doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

 larger Core *is not always* worse than smaller Core; it depends on specialization and inlining behavior.
 In this case, the larger Core is a better performing program.
-On |old| we can see that the local function ``go15`` begins pattern matching on some :term:`Algebraic Data Type`...
+On |old| we can see that the local function ``go15`` begins pattern matching on an :term:`Algebraic Data Type`.